gregpalmr/alluxio-aws-cloudformation/README.md

 ## Background

-This AWS Cloudformation template launches Alluxio on AWS Infrastructure and creates the following resources:
+This AWS CloudFormation template launches Alluxio on AWS Infrastructure and creates the following resources:

 - EC2 Instances (m5.2xlarge for Alluxio masters, r5d.4xlarge for Alluxio workers)
 - Auto Scaling Group for Alluxio workers